OrbisNet/FortOrbis/README.md

 Play old Fortnite versions on a Ps4
-This Requires a [[Jailbroken PS4]] and a [[Fortnite License]] Join our [Discord Server](https://discord.gg/y5gRdBP3bH) for the latest updates! also contributing would be very epic!!
+I would recommend you to use this website to view this This Requires a [[Jailbroken PS4]] and a [[Fortnite License]] Join our [Discord Server](https://discord.gg/y5gRdBP3bH) for the latest updates! also contributing would be very epic!!